5 Quick and Easy Ways to Improve your Website’s Usability

 For the second step you need to give your users some easy tasks.
 Let them sign up for your RSS-feed if you have one, navigate to a certain page and post a comment, … Have a look how the user is trying to solve your assignments.
 Does he or she take a long time to find what was asked for?
 Did he or she reached the result in a way you intended it to be found?
 Don’t forget to take notes!

 Keep in mind that it is completely irrelevant how you see your own website.
 You know how it works because you’ve designed it, but first time users have no clue what it is all about.
 You need to acknowledge that the user is not like you and have different expectations of a website.
-By conducting some simple user-tests you can find most of the usability problems.
+By conducting some simple user-tests you can find most of your website’s usability problems.

 Jeff Sauro of Measuring Usability wrote a very interesting article why five users should be sufficient to find most of your interface problems.
 But remember: one user is better than none at all!